back

 Emergence of Part-Whole Relationships

 The importance of the concept of decoupling has been sinking in for me more and more, lately.
 It seems to be one of the de-facto strategies for managing complexity.
-It's arguably a primary focus of computer science, both on a hardware and software level.
+It's arguably a primary focus of both software and hardware design.
 But it goes even beyond that- When physicists use a fourier transform to solve the klein-gordon equation, they are using a decoupling strategy.
 When a group of workers splits apart to focus on separate tasks, they are using a decoupling strategy.
 When you write using paragraphs rather than one huge wall of text, you are using a decoupling strategy.

 Complexity seems to generally be a matter of nonlinearity1.
 In a linear system, you can consider each "part" individually; in a nonlinear system, you can't, because the parts interact nontrivially.
 In other words, they are coupled.
 Decoupling, then, is finding a clever change-of-basis, a new perspective, so that the system can be represented linearly (or "more linearly", I guess?).
 The ability to break something down into parts and consider them individually is extremely useful; it allows for specialization, and it reduces the number of factors you have to consider at once.
 Computers would not be anywhere near as advanced as they are if we couldn't separate them into discrete parts, and then have people specialize in optimizing the functionality of each of those parts in isolation.